Pomax/Claude-VS-Code-Extension-patches/README.md

 ## Can you add X?

-You mean "can _we_ add", because we all have access to Claude: file an issue detailing what you want to fix, and then Claude to do that work in the same way that the `patch-instructions.md` already fix a bunch of stuff (so: fix it and then update the instructions with the new fix).
+You mean "can _I_ add X?"

+If you're using these patches, you are using the Claude extension so you can use Claude: just file an issue detailing what you want to fix, and then ask Claude to do that work in the same way that the `patch-instructions.md` files already fixes a bunch of stuff.
 Then simply contribute that as a PR that fixes your issue.
 If Anthropic can't be bothered to fix stuff, at least we can bypass them and fix the shit they refuse to, _together_.